doddatpivotal/todos/README.md

 What is this?

-Simply put its a playground for all things [Spring Boot](http://spring.io/projects/spring-boot) using the Todo as a domain model.
+Simply put its a uService app build in [Spring Boot](http://spring.io/projects/spring-boot) using the Todo as a domain model.
 The **"Todo"** is well understood which makes it useful for reasoning about and comparing frameworks.
 For example [**TodoMvc**](http://todomvc.com) is a resource developers can use to evaluate frontend frameworks against a concise and consistent model.

+--img--

 ## Playground